Applying a Casework Assessment and Interpretation Approach to Probabilistic Genotyping Results Workshop

 Ms. Teresa Cheromcha will present casework examples of profiles where atypical weights and diagnostics were observed, their detection and their remediation.

-Michael Coble, PhD, is an Associate Professor and the Associate Director of the Center for Human Identification at the University of North Texas Health Science Center in Fort Worth, Texas.
-He serves as a member of the OSAC Biological Data Interpretation and Reporting Committee and is an invited guest at the Scientific Working Group on DNA Analysis Methods (SWGDAM).Submit Questions
+Michael Coble, PhD, is an Associate Professor and the Executive Director of the Center for Human Identification at the University of North Texas Health Science Center in Fort Worth, Texas.
+He is a Fellow of the American Academy of Forensic Sciences and a member of the International Society for Forensic Genetics.
+He serves as a commissioner of the Texas Forensic Science Commission and is an invited guest at the Scientific Working Group on DNA Analysis Methods (SWGDAM).Submit Questions

 Environmental Science and Research Limited (ESR) New Zealand